cisco/arc/docs/design/identity_management/config.md

 - **role** (string) _required_: This is the name of the role to be used to identify the run time role.
 - **description** (string) _optional_: This is a description of the role and is checked during an audit.
 - **instance_profile** (string) _optional_: This is needed if an instance needs to have a role.
 It is suggested that this is the same name as the role.
 There can only be one role per instance_profile.
-- **trust_relationship** (string) _required: This is a policy document that allows certain provider entities access to the role.
+- **trust_relationship** (string) _required_: This is a policy document that allows certain provider entities access to the role.
 This is the name of a json file that contains the policy_document located in "/etc/arc/policies/trust_relationships".
 - **policies** (array) _required_: This is an array of strings with the name of policies to look up on the provider to attach to the role.

 ```